-Before putting things in garbage or recycling bins, consider how they could be used again.
+Before putting things in the garbage or recycling bin, consider how they could be used again.
 If you’re willing to get creative, you’ll find that numerous things can enjoy a second life.

 What follows are examples of everyday items you can reuse rather than throw away.

 If you like the frames you’re wearing, and they’re in good shape, you don’t have to buy new ones when your prescription changes.